 So next up is one of Ireland’s finest examples of gothic-revival architecture.
 This Gothic-style fortress took 14 years to be completed and was designed by noted architect Francis Johnston.

+Next up we have a wonderful example of the numerous ancient castle ruins in Ireland.
 This castle has an interesting story behind its construction.
 It dates way back to 1236 AD and was first commissioned by Rohesia De Verdun.
 Rohesia moved to Ireland after the sudden death of her husband.
 She immediately requested a fortified castle be built for her.
 She even offered her hand in marriage and share in her wealth to whoever would build this castle for her.
 Legend has it however that the newly married Rohesia disposed of her new groom by pushing him from the window of their bridal suite!
 To this day that same window is known as “Murder Window”.

 So we end in the west of Ireland at some stunning ruins.
 There is a lot of history within the ruined walls of Clifden Castle.
 Built-in 1818 by John D’Arcy, the manor house was at once considered one of the country’s finest.
 However, after the death of John, his son Hyacinth inherited the house.
 The famine struck and the new landlord was no longer able to collect the rents.
 As a result, the estate went bankrupt.
 It eventually fell into ruins which are still pretty impressive.
 Definitely worth a visit if you’re in the Connemara region.